 Aren’t pictures just the best way to personalise your things?
 Pictures can be put anywhere.
 Be it old or new, a picture is always something that makes you smile.
 Whether a family picture in your wallet, a picture from a summer afternoon with friends on the lake near your house as your laptop wallpaper, or a picture of you from the best concert you ever went to on the back cover of your phone- pictures are one of the best ways to personalise your stuff.

 This one takes a bit of skill and a lot of patience, but you might actually find it worth your time.
-If not, several stores provide embroidery services.
+If not, several stores provide a variety of Christmas embroidery designs, if it’s the season of course!
 Pick one that works best for you.
 It doesn’t have to be intricate.
 You can choose from a variety of minimal motifs on a simple T-Shirt or even on an old pair of pants.
 Choose something that represents you and the little bursts of colour will be quite the head-turner.

 However you decide to personalize your products, make sure you stay true to your own unique and fabulous personality.
 Be unapologetically and beautifully you.
 Happy customising!

 Open Business Council offers resources, Trade Finance, business advice, SME Finance and a forum and directory for businesses!
 Improve your business and use the best digital, financial and funding tools to grow ROI – return on investment and ROA – return on attention!